Ramish93/AWS-Cloud-Practioner-Prep/README.md

 - AWS Global Accelerator:

-  - its a networking service that sends your users traffic through amazon web services global network improveing your internet user performance by upto 60%.
+  - its a networking service that sends your users traffic through amazon web services global network improving your internet user performance by upto 60%.
-  - it uses IP's and also edge locations and cloud front but its useing it from IP resolution instead of DNS.
+  - it uses IP's and also edge locations and cloud front but its using it from IP resolution instead of DNS.
   - once user request reaches to edge locations instead of routing it through internet it uses AWS network. it can also route request to many AWS resources. like
     1. NLB network load balancer.
     2. ALB: Application Load balencer.